 One (1) Environmental Studies Foundation Course (ENV 200A/B, ENV 201A/B or ENV 302)

 Students enrolled in the Generalist Track must take one foundational course from the following: ENV 200A/B, 201A/B, or ENV 302.
 Students should take the foundation course as early as possible in their course of study.
 Under exceptional circumstances, substitutes may be allowed, but only with prior approval by the ENV Director.
 When taken with the laboratory option, ENV 200B and ENV 201B fulfill the University's distribution requirement for Science and Technology with lab (STL).
 This option, although not required for the Generalist Track, is recommended for students with limited background in the sciences.
 For students interested in a more advanced use of quantitative analysis, ENV 302 is recommended.

 Four (4) Environmental Studies Electives

 Students pursuing the Generalist Track are required to take four ENV electives.
-These electives must be chosen from different academic divisions (i.e., engineering, humanities, natural sciences, and social sciences).
+Three of these four electives must be chosen from different academic divisions (i.e., engineering, humanities, natural sciences, and social sciences).
 Note: Only one elective from the students major may count towards the Generalist Track requirements.
 In addition to courses offered through the Environmental Studies Program, electives have been identified in other academic departments.
 Eligible electives are designated in the course listings, including: